yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_get_a_master_image.rst

                      | has just been added and has never been used by a catalog.
 ==================   ================================================================================

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to get a master image that was added to a customer's account using Powershell.
+This example illustrates how to get a master image that was added to a customer's account using PowerShell.

 .. code-block:: powershell